icerpc/icerpc-docs/pages/slice/language-guide/dictionary-types.md

 pairs with the following constraints:

 - each key is unique
-- the type of the key is a string, bool, integral type, enum type, custom type or a compact struct with key-compatible fields
+- the type of the key is a string, bool, integral type, enum type, custom type, or a compact struct with key-compatible fields

 You use a dictionary type inline, without giving it a name, for example as the type for a parameter or field: